Chloroquine: Overdose

 Chloroquine, in overdose, has a risk of death of about 20%.
 It is rapidly absorbed from the gut with an onset of symptoms generally within an hour.
 Symptoms of overdose may include sleepiness, vision changes, seizures, stopping of breathing, and heart problems such as ventricular fibrillation and low blood pressure.
 Low blood potassium may also occur.

 While the usual dose of chloroquine used in treatment is 10 mg/kg, toxicity begins to occur at 20 mg/kg, and death may occur at 30 mg/kg.
-In children as little as a single tablet can cause problems.
+In children as little as a single tablet can be fatal.

 Treatment recommendations include early mechanical ventilation, cardiac monitoring, and activated charcoal.
 Intravenous fluids and vasopressors may be required with epinephrine being the vasopressor of choice.
 Seizures may be treated with benzodiazepines.
 Intravenous potassium chloride may be required, however this may result in high blood potassium later in the course of the disease.
 Dialysis has not been found to be useful.